cesmunoz/gha-tests/README.md

 # gha-tests

-This repo if for testing github actions
+This repository if for testing github actions